FoundationDB/fdb-kubernetes-operator/README.md

 # Local Development

+## Environment Set-up

+1. Install GO on your machine, see the [Getting Started](https://golang.org/doc/install) guide for more information.
+2. Install KubeBuilder and its dependencies on your machine, see [The KubeBuilder Book](https://book.kubebuilder.io/quick-start.html) for more information.
+3. Set your $GOPATH, e.x. `/Users/me/Code/go`

+## Running Locally

 To get this controller running in a local Kubernetes cluster:

 1. Run `config/test-certs/generate_secrets.bash` to set up a secret with